Best Forex Brokers with Trading APIs for 2026

 Disclosure: "Visit Broker" links are partner (affiliate) links.
 FX Recap may earn a commission at no cost to you.
 Trading involves significant risk of loss.
 T&Cs apply.

-This page covers brokers verified for algorithmic trading across regulatory standing, execution quality, documentation depth, latency infrastructure, and real-world reliability.
+This guide compares brokers that offer API access suitable for algorithmic trading, based on publicly available documentation and regulatory information.
 All regulatory details listed here have been cross-checked against official FCA, ASIC, and CySEC registers as of March 2026.

 What a Trading API Does